lcaciagl/Language_WM_FLE_vs_TLE/README.md

 - Profiling of task-effects along the principal gradient of intrinsic functional connectivity (described in Margulies et al., P.N.A.S.
 2016)

 There is one example code, looking at verbal working memory data, for both systems-based (FLE_TLE_analysis_code_Yeo_vol_2019_2021_LC_NB.m) and gradient-based (FLE_TLE_analysis_code_Gradient_2019_2021_LC_NB.m) stratification of task effects.
 An additional display function (FLE_TLE_analysis_code_DisplayGradientData_CTR_NB.m) accompanies gradient code.

+The above code will require some helper functions that are available at the MICA lab github page (https://github.com/MICA-MNI/micaopen).
+Appropriate indications are provided in each code file.

 The related manuscript (Caciagli et al. _Brain_ 2022) and its Supplementary Material are available at the following link https://academic.oup.com/brain/article-abstract/145/3/807/6550973